 Ligaments are bands of tough, elastic connective tissue that surround a joint to give support and limit the joint's movement.

 When ligaments are damaged, the knee joint may become unstable.
-Ligament damage often occurs from a sports injury.
-A torn ligament severely limits knee movement, resulting in the inability to pivot, turn, or twist the leg.
-Surgery is an option to repair a torn ligament if other medical treatment is not effective.
+Ligament damage often happens from a sports injury.
+A torn ligament severely limits knee movement.
+This results in the inability to pivot, turn, or twist the leg.
+Surgery is a choice to repair a torn ligament if other medical treatment is not effective.